podofo/podofo/README.md

 2. In case of buffers worked for one update/signing operation but didn't work for following operations.

-The idea is to implement a more explicit mehcanism that makes more clear and/or enforces the fact that the incremental update must be performed on the same file in case of file loaded documents or that underlying buffer will grow following subsequent operations in case of buffer loaded documents.
+The idea is to implement a more explicit mechanism that makes more clear and/or enforces the fact that the incremental update must be performed on the same file in case of file loaded documents or that underlying buffer will grow following subsequent operations in case of buffer loaded documents.